brittanyrw/emojipages/genres.md

-# Genres
+# Genres{
   Select genres from the list below.
 If you would like to add a genre not listed, edit this file with your new genre and include it in your pull request.
 Add new genres in alphabetical order.

 * action-and-adventure
 * adventure
 * animals